 *Due to the length of time involved in the treatment recommendations for all of these consultations – if any treatment are required the same day, we may need you to leave your pet for several hours or the entire day.
 This will be discussed with you at the time of your consultation.

-Dr. Kube is happy to provide phone/email consultations for veterinarians.
+The doctors are happy to provide phone/email consultations for veterinarians.